heikadog/zml/zml.md

 1. Naafiri Love (@naafiri-love.bsky.social) is an open zoophile.
 1. AutiZoom (@autiszoom.bsky.social) is an open zoophile.
 1. wolp (@justanotherwolp.bsky.social) is an open zoophile.
-1. Marina Monkman (@pinkpawpuppy.bsky.social) is an open zoophile.
 1. Havoc (@scp-313.bsky.social) is an open zoophile.
 1. Carandae (@carandae.bsky.social) is an open zoophile.
 1. Foozoo (@foozoofur.bsky.social) is an open zoophile.